 Spaghetti Carbonara Recipe is one of the most famous Pasta Recipes of Roman Cuisine.
 It’s a simple pasta dish, whose original recipe use, as ingredients, eggs, guanciale (an Italian cured meat product prepared from pork jowl or cheeks.
 Its name is derived from guancia, Italian for cheek, sometimes translated with pork cheek lard or jowl bacon) and grated pecorino romano.

 As with all the dishes of traditional Italian cuisine, there are several variations to the classic Spaghetti Carbonara.
-They include the ingredients not provided in the original version of the recipe, such as cream, milk, onion, garlic, Parmigiano cheese and pancetta or bacon (that unlike guanciale, it’s a meat prepared with pork stomach, in Italian pancia).
+They include the ingredients not provided in the original version of the recipe, such as heavy cream, milk, onion, garlic, Parmigiano cheese and pancetta or bacon (that unlike guanciale, it’s a meat prepared with pork stomach, in Italian pancia).

 The most common type of pasta for Carbonara Recipe is spaghetti, but it’s not unusual to find great pasta carbonara dishes made with short pasta such as rigatoni or penne.